 hard/software (and another).
 If all this feels not surreal enough, go virtual and try a virtual instrument.
 Do you play or develop an innovative or unusual musical instrument ?
 Please add it to the TIEM survey !

 About interactive, media and electronic art

 Here's a resource page for an interactivity course and another real techie page for interactive art technologists and for

 topics related to dance and

 too and find a lot of other interesting things as well.
 Need an artist-engineer to figure out how to apply I-CubeX in your work ?
 Contact Harvestworks.
 Consider expanding your

 Find a way to pay your way to these events.
 Did you browse artnetweb's resource page ?
-Some say that whatever you do it's
+You might also like to read l'installation interactive (in French).

 More info ...

 We try to keep this page up-to-date but perhaps you still want more info ?
 Contact us, because not everything is on the web and we may just

 know the info you need.
 In fact, why don't you also post on the Cube Culture forum so that you can discuss your query with your fellow I-Cubists.